 - ACFI is dead from 2020

 - 1,000’s of ACFI roles will be lost

 FACTS: There is a lot to happen before ACFI can be replaced

 The myth that’s on everyone’s lips – ACFI is dead from 2020.
 Seems impossible to us, let’s take a look at what’s happening:

 AN-ACC Trial is due for completion mid-2020.

 - The trial for the proposed assessment framework, the AN-ACC (Australian National Aged Care Classification), has just gone out to tender in July 2019 and will start trial later this year – and is not due for completion until mid-2020.
-Originally, the AN-ACC was to be trialled at the commencement of July 2019 and conclude mid-2020 (proposed approx. 10 months trial), however, it has now been re-scheduled to take place between late 2019 and 2020.
-(Going by the same premise as above, would anticipate to be completed September 2020.)
+Originally, the AN-ACC was to be trialled at the commencement of July 2019 and conclude mid-2020 (proposed approx. 10 months trial), however, it has now been re-scheduled to take place between late 2019 and June 2020.
 You can read more about the Trial here.